 While this simple schematic summary relies primarily on data from IOP-1, it nonetheless fits well with observations from many other CAPs, which are common in the SLV.
 For example, a similar sequence of step-like frontal temperature changes was observed at ISS-S during PCAPS IOP-4 (not shown).
 Moreover, many of the details of the IOP-1 CAP are similar to the evolution of the CAPs described by Whiteman et al. (2001) and Flamant et al. (2006).
 Namely, a CAP is displaced in strong pre-frontal downslope winds leading to a warm front that provides partial or complete valley ventilation.
 In the present case, the CAP displacement is reversible, and CAP conditions are restored after winds abate.
 In other instances, however, a CAP may be completely removed, suggesting that irreversible turbulent mixing and spillover at the downwind end of the basin play an important role in CAP destruction.

 We conclude by noting that many of the key features in the trough-CAP interaction are meso- and micro-scale processes that are typically either poorly resolved or altogether unresolved in numerical forecast guidance.
 These unresolved processes strongly impact the CAP, and thus the forecasts for air quality.
-To further address the sensitivity of CAP removal to mountain waves, hydraulic jumps, KHW, and BSIW a companion study using a larger set of idealized large-eddy simulations than the single simulation used to generate Fig. 11 will be forthcoming.
+To further address the sensitivity of CAP removal to mountain waves, hydraulic jumps, KHW, and BSIW a companion study using a larger set of idealized large-eddy simulations than the single simulation used to generate Fig. 2.11 follows in the next chapter.

 2.6 References